 As any project manager would concede, change is inevitable.
 The rate at which change advances, however, is not something every organization is prepared to take up.

 When it does hit them, projects, programs, and plans all get thwarted.
 What follows next is a complete rework from the grassroots level upwards that may not necessarily be the right way forward.

 To prevent being blindsided frequently, most businesses set up an Enterprise Project Management Office (EPMO) at a level above several project management offices (PMO).

 Having a centralized body to monitor and benchmark performance against several checkpoints allows companies to remain informed and ready to embrace change.

 To understand what is involved in setting up an EPMO, let’s take a look at its structure and framework.

-The EPMO is a centralized business function which ensures that there’s a strategic alignment between your business objectives and number of projects executed.
+The EPMO is a centralized business function that ensures that there’s a strategic alignment between your business objectives and the number of projects executed.
 Organizations with a global presence feel the impact of non-uniformity the most, especially where technologies and processes differ regionally.

 2. Strategic goal alignment: Allocating resources to the right priorities eases your crew’s workload by ranking skills in order of utilization.
 This allows resources to work on the right tasks without being stretched thinly, all the while moving closer towards the overall objective.